-This relates to regulation 18 (staffing).
+This relates to Regulation 18 (staffing).
 This states that persons employed by the service receive support, training, professional development, supervision and appraisal.

 Continuing Professional Development (CPD)

-CPD is defined as learning, training or other developmental activities which can reasonably be expected to maintain and develop a person’s practice as a dentist or dental care professional (DCP), and is relevant to the person’s field of practice”.
+CPD is defined as ‘learning, training or other developmental activities which can reasonably be expected to maintain and develop a person’s practice as a dentist or dental care professional (DCP), and is relevant to the person’s field of practice’.

-As part of the changes dental registrants will need to have a personal development plan (PDP) in place.
+Dental professionals must now have a personal development plan (PDP) in place.